grafana/pyroscope/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -memberlist.advertise-port
 [advertise_port: <int> | default = 7946]

-# (experimental) The cluster label is an optional string to include in outbound
+# The cluster label is an optional string to include in outbound packets and
-# packets and gossip streams.
-Other members in the memberlist cluster will
+# gossip streams.
+Other members in the memberlist cluster will discard any
-# discard any message whose label doesn't match the configured one, unless the
+# message whose label doesn't match the configured one, unless the
 # 'cluster-label-verification-disabled' configuration option is set to true.
 # CLI flag: -memberlist.cluster-label
 [cluster_label: <string> | default = ""]

-# (experimental) When true, memberlist doesn't verify that inbound packets and
+# When true, memberlist doesn't verify that inbound packets and gossip streams
-# gossip streams have the cluster label matching the configured one.
-This
+# have the cluster label matching the configured one.
+This verification should
-# verification should be disabled while rolling out the change to the configured
+# be disabled while rolling out the change to the configured cluster label in a
-# cluster label in a live memberlist cluster.
+# live memberlist cluster.
 # CLI flag: -memberlist.cluster-label-verification-disabled
 [cluster_label_verification_disabled: <boolean> | default = false]